 The honeycombed hive of contemporary art is the brainchild of philanthropists Eli and Edythe Broad – billionaire art buyers whose private collection alone includes over 2,000 major postwar and contemporary works from artists such as Takashi Murakami and Kara Walker.
 Admission is free, and advance tickets to the museum’s permanent collection are available online or via the same-day standby line.

 The largest independent record store in the world, this Hollywood musical landmark occupies an airplane-hangar-size space on Sunset and Cahuenga.
 Its collection of new and used CDs, LPs and DVDs is a collector’s paradise.

-Located on Venice Beach’s Abbot Kinney Boulevard, the retail utopia of the Westside, this Japanese housewares store is a much-loved destination among L.A.’s design obsessives and locals alike.
+This Japanese housewares store is a much-loved destination among L.A.’s design obsessives and locals alike.
 Shop the curated collection of high-end, minimalist essentials, from enamel table- and cookware to bookends and paperweights.

 Anchoring the more mannered end of Melrose Avenue’s shopping district, this upscale NYC export stocks a selection of vintage and designer clothing for men and women.
 Shop cult fashion brands like Femail, 69 and Comme des Garçons alongside pieces from the store’s house line and far-flung vintage finds you won’t see anywhere else in town.

 Holding its own amid the high-rises of Wilshire Boulevard, the 12-storey Line hotel has 388 rooms – concrete boxes brightened up by Aztec-inspired furnishings, original watercolour works by local artists and floor-to-ceiling windows (ask for a view of the Hollywood Hills).
 There’s also a fleet of Venice’s own Linus bikes available to guests.